|

 aspect of the hypothesis entails that history have a preferred direction

-and that biology be no special case of metabolic development.
+and that biology be no special case of metabolic process.
 It is for

 historians to sort out whether these and other assertions of the hypothesis